 - a.
 Press and hold HEADER UP switch (A) until both cylinders stop moving. - b.
 Continue to hold the switch for 3-4 seconds.
 Cylinders are now phased. - 14.
-Shut down the engine, and remove the key from the ignition.

-- a.
-Pull lever (A), rotate toward the header to release, and lower the safety prop onto the cylinder. - b.
+Shut down the engine, and remove the key from the ignition. - 15.
+Engage the safety props on both lift cylinders as follows: - a.
+Pull lever (A) toward you to release, and then rotate toward header to lower the safety prop onto the cylinder. - b.
 Repeat for the opposite lift cylinder.

 Ensure the safety props engage over the cylinder piston rods.
-If the safety prop does not engage properly, raise the header until the safety prop fits over the rod.
+If the safety prop does NOT engage properly, raise the header until the safety prop fits over the rod.